BY AL SCHNEIDER

 Sometimes the pedal is broken in transport.
 If you normally throw it in a bag with the rest of your hardware, you might want to consider a separate case to protect it from any collateral damage on the way to and from gigs.

-Although a broken pedal is a showstopper (which is why you always want to carry a back-up) it is fairly easy to replace.
-Here’s how:
+Although a broken pedal is a showstopper (which is why you always want to carry a back-up) it is fairly easy to fix.
+Here’s how.

 1) The first step is to remove the old hinge.
 Be careful when you attempt this because some companies use a thread lock compound on the screws, making the screw heads easy to strip.